MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 ```

 ## Deleting data

-Deleting data is currently achieved by enumerating the data to delete, inserting them into a delete executor and firing off the ExecuteAsync method as usual.
-This is illustrated in the code below:
+Currently, data is deleted by enumerating the data that must be deleted, inserting that data into a delete executor, and firing the **ExecuteAsync** method as usual.
+Here is an example.

 ```cs
 static async Task SimpleDeleteTestAsync(Client client)